bluem-development/bluem-php/README.md

 ## Installation

-Run Composer to install this library and dependences:
+Run Composer to install this library and dependencies:

 ```bash
 composer require daanrijpkema/bluem-php